rails/rails/guides/source/getting_started.md

 $ rails generate model Post title:string text:text
 ```

-With that command we told Rails that we want a +Post+ model, together
+With that command we told Rails that we want a `Post` model, together
 with a _title_ attribute of type string, and a _text_ attribute
 of type text.
-Those attributes are automatically added to the +posts+
+Those attributes are automatically added to the `posts`
-table in the database and mapped to the +Post+ model.
+table in the database and mapped to the `Post` model.

 Rails responded by creating a bunch of files.
 For
-now, we're only interested in +app/models/post.rb+ and
+now, we're only interested in `app/models/post.rb` and
-+db/migrate/20120419084633_create_posts.rb+ (your name could be a bit
+`db/migrate/20120419084633_create_posts.rb` (your name could be a bit
 different).
 The latter is responsible
 for creating the database structure, which is what we'll look at next.